-Paper Brigade, the annual literary journal of Jewish Book Council, is pleased to announce its first open call for short story submissions. *The submission period has been extended to March 15, 2020.*
+Paper Brigade, the annual literary journal of Jewish Book Council, is pleased to announce its second open call for short story submissions. *The submission period will end February 15, 2021.*

 Stories should be between 1,500 and 7,000 words.
 We encourage authors to familiarize themselves with Paper Brigade before submitting.

 Submissions must be previously unpublished.
-Please send only one story at a time, along with a $3 reading fee.
+Please send only one story, along with a $3 reading fee.
 Stories will be considered for both print and Paper Brigade's digital arm, PB Daily.
 All authors will be paid for published work.

 We read all submissions carefully, which means it can take three months or sometimes more for us to respond.
 We understand and accept simultaneous submissions, but please notify us immediately if a story is accepted for publication elsewhere.